therealozp/dsa-notes/theory/correctness.md

 - merge: this operation linearly goes through two halves, thus the order is preserved.
 $\rightarrow$ the array is sorted correctly.
 ## weak vs strong induction
-**weak induction**: used when each step only depends on the immediately preceding steps (assume for any arbitrary $k$, prove $k + 1$)
+**weak induction**: used when each step only depends on the immediately preceding step (assume for any arbitrary $k$, prove $k + 1$)
-**strong induction**: used when each step may depend on *any or all* of the previous steps (assume for **all items up to $k$**, prove $k + 1$)
+**strong induction**: used when each step may depend on *any or all* of the previous steps (assume for **all items up to $k$**, prove $k + 1$

 ## loop invariant
-a loop invariant is **a property or a condition that holds true and before and after each iteration** of a loop. normally, it would be something like "this is what the loop has done so far."
+a loop invariant is **a property or a condition that holds true before initialization, before and after each iteration, and after termination**. normally, it would be something like "this is what the loop has done so far."

+invariants are true even when the loop condition is false.

 it has the following properties:
 - **initialization**: the LI is true before the first iteration of the loop.
-- **maintenance**: if the LI is true at the start of one iter, then it should also be true at the start of the next iter.
+- **maintenance**: if the LI is true at the start of one iteration, then it should also be true at the start of the next iteration.
 - **termination**: when the loop terminates, LI gives a useful property to prove correctness.

 in other words, it is a **statement** that must be true:
-- before the first iter
+- before the first iteration
-- at the end of any iter, if it is true at the start
+- at the end of any iteration, if it is true at the start
 - at the very end of the loop.

 to prove a loop invariant: